 For the new year that beckons, I will choose to finish on a high note (okay, not too high we don’t wanna be Disney about it all), plus some random shit.
 I mean, wtf is there to this world?

 …So to start:

 - Your cat can run faster than Usain Bolt (who runs at 34ft/ 10.3m a second) -30 mph versus 27.8 mph.
-Bear that in mind next time Mr Tiggles goes for the cat bowl.
-Put it 100m away in a straight line, and time the little fucker, if he gets it in 10 seconds.
+Bear that in mind next time Mr Tiggles goes for the kitty bowl.
+Put it 100m away and time the little fucker if he gets it in 10 seconds.

 2. -But humans can jump further than horses -8.95m versus 6.1m.
 Yes, Mike Powell (US) jumped nearly 30 ft.
 The triple jump record is 18.3m or 60ft by Jonathan Edwards (UK).

 4. In 1919 the Toffee Apple Tsunami killed 21 and injured 150 when a 25ft wave of molasses washed away a Boston district.
 Yes, people drowned in treacle (told you it’d get dark).
 Thousands of Bostonians came to inspect the damage, walking bizarre through coated city blocks, then took their gooey footprints across the city.
 It was said you could work out everyone’s goings on.